purrbot-site/Docs/docs/index.md

 # Welcome
-Please choose one of the below pages to get started.
+Welcome to the documentation of https://docs.purrbot.site!
+This site contains the following things:

 ## API
 Documentation about the various APIs available under the domain purrbot.site